db-admin/db-admin/README.md

 # DB Admin

 ## Introduction
 DB Admin is a web data manager for any database supported by [Sails](http://sailsjs.com/).
+It allows the user to perform basic CRUD operations in their database.
 The management interface is user-friendly, easy to use, and includes many beneficial features (listed below).
 To see which databases are supported, read Sails' [Models and ORM documentation](http://sailsjs.com/documentation/concepts/models-and-orm).
 Specifically, the [Database Agnosticism section](http://sailsjs.com/documentation/concepts/models-and-orm#?database-agnosticism).
 In short, some of the databases they support are MySQL, PostgreSQL, and MongoDB.
 [Here](https://www.npmjs.com/search?q=sails%20adapter&page=2&ranking=optimal) are almost all the other databases supported.
 I don't know how this application will work with NoSQL databases.

 ## Terminology